How to choose a tennis racquet in 10 steps

 For a given thickness the cross-section of the beam can have 2 shapes: rectangular (box beam) or roundish (elliptical beam).

 Generally speaking, a box beam with its edgy cross-section is stiffer bending-wise and torsion-wise than an elliptical, rounded cross-section.

 9. GRIP SIZE

 The tennis grip size is the measurement in inches of the perimeter of the handle's octagonal cross-section.

 Typically, the grip size falls within the range 4in - and 4 ⅝ in and it is ranked from 0 to 1. according to the following table.

-The right grip size is the one that, when holding an eastern forehand grip, allows you to exactly fit the index finger of your non-hitting hand in the space between your fingers and your palm.
+The correct grip size is the one that, when holding an eastern forehand grip, allows you to exactly fit the index finger of your non-hitting hand in the space between your fingers and your palm.

 10. CPI CHART

-All Head Tour racquets are reported in the Head CPI Chart (Control-Power Index).
+All HEAD Tour racquets are reported in the Head CPI Chart (Control-Power Index).

 The chart shows different values for each model of the respective racquet silos (families).